 The Turtle Centre is open 7 days a week, closed 25 December and 25 April.

-For Turtle Encounter tour participants only: Turtle Encounter tour tickets include night access to the Turtle Centre (including Turtle tales)—open from 6.30pm till late, 7 days a week during turtle tour season.
-Mon Repos Gidji Cafe and Gift shop are open at 6.30pm and close earlier at 9pm.
+For Turtle Encounter tour participants only: Turtle Encounter tour tickets include night access to the Turtle Centre (including Turtle Tales Immersive Experience, Milbi Cafe and gift shop) from 6.30pm till late, 7 days a week during turtle tour season.

 Tickets must be booked online and admission fees apply.
 All visitors, including children and babies, must have a ticket booked in their name.